kyma-project/kyma/docs/security/03-06-oauth2-server.md

 EOF
 ```

->**NOTE:** Each instance of the `oauth2clients.hydra.ory.sh` custom resource and the Secret that stores the credentials of the corresponding client must exist in the same Namespace.

-Creating this custom resource triggers the Hydra Maester controller which sends a client registration request to the OAuth2 server.
-You can interact with the client using the credentials specified in the secret.

 ### Use Hydra-generated credentials

-Run this command to create a custom resource that triggers the creation of a client:
+Run this command to create a CR that triggers the creation of a client.
+The OAuth2 server generates a client ID and secret pair and saves it to a Kubernetes secret with the name specified in the **secretName** property.

 ```
 cat <<EOF | kubectl apply -f -